abhijeetSinghRajput/GFG_POTD/README.md

 # GFG_POTD
-geeks for geeks problems of the day solutions
+Geeks For Geeks problems of the day solutions.